Introduction to Software Engineering

 1. Software does not wear out:

 Software is not manufactured but is developed.
-So, it does not require any raw material for its development.
+So, it does not require any raw material for its development.3.
+Usability of Software:

 The usability of the software is the simplicity of the software in terms of the user.
-The easier the software is to use for the user, the more is the usability of the software as more number of people will now be able to use it and also due to the ease will use it more willingly.
+The easier the software is to use for the user, the more is the usability of the software as more number of people will now be able to use it and also due to the ease will use it more willingly.4.
+Reusability of components:

 As the software never wears out, neither do its components, i.e. code segments.
 So, if any particular segment of code is required in some other software, we can reuse the existing code form the software in which it is already present.
-This reduced our work and also saves time and money.
+This reduced our work and also saves time and money.5.
+Flexibility of software:

 A software is flexible.
-What this means is that we can make necessary changes in our software in the future according to the need of that time and then can use the same software then also.
+What this means is that we can make necessary changes in our software in the future according to the need of that time and then can use the same software then also.6.
+Maintainability of software:

 Every software is maintainable.
-This means that if any errors or bugs appear in the software, then they can be fixed.
+This means that if any errors or bugs appear in the software, then they can be fixed.7.
+Portability of software:

 Portability of the software means that we can transfer our software from one platform to another that too with ease.
-Due to this, the sharing of the software among the developers and other members can be done flexibly.
+Due to this, the sharing of the software among the developers and other members can be done flexibly.8.
+Reliability of Software:

 McCall’s Factor Model